pnp/cli-microsoft365/docs/docs/cmd/spo/file/file-list.md

 `-u, --webUrl <webUrl>`
 : The URL of the site where the folder from which to retrieve files is located

-`-p, --parentFolderUrl <parentFolderUrl>`
+`-f, --folderUrl <folderUrl>`
 : The server- or site-relative URL of the parent folder from which to retrieve files

 `-f, --folder <folder>`
 : (deprecated.
-Use `parentFolderUrl` instead) The server- or site-relative URL of the folder from which to retrieve files
+Use `folderUrl` instead) The server- or site-relative URL of the folder from which to retrieve files

 `--fields [fields]`
 : Comma-separated list of fields to retrieve.
 Will retrieve all fields if not specified.